Baby Sleep Coaching Orange County | The Parenthood Project Book a Sleep Clarity Call

 Honestly, where you probably are

 You've been told to let them cry.
-Something in you said no. That resistance isn't weakness—it's your nervous system telling you something.
+Something in you said no — and that resistance isn't weakness.
+It's your nervous system telling you something.
 We work with it, not around it.

-Your 6-month-old wakes every 1–2 hours and there is no rhythm to any of it.
+Your baby wakes every one to two hours all night, and there's no rhythm to any of it.

-You've tried something—a method, a book, a coach—and it "didn't work."
+You've tried something — a method, a book, a coach, an app — and it “didn't work.”

 Your baby used to sleep.
-Then a regression hit, or you traveled, or they got sick, and now nothing works.
+Then a regression, travel, or illness hit, and now nothing works.

-You feel like you've created bad habits and it's your fault.
+You feel like you've created bad habits, and that it's your fault.

 Everyone has advice.
 None of it fits.
 You don't know whose voice to trust anymore.